 Don't overload your dryer.
 There needs to be a bit of room for the hot air to move around.

-Give all items a good shake when transfering from washer to dryer.
+Give all items a good shake when transferring from washer to dryer.
 This helps remove wrinkles and prevents tangled, twisted items from taking longer to dry.

 Try to do all your drying in one day; a second or third load can take advantage of the heat that has already built up in the machine.